awsdocs/aws-freertos-docs/doc_source/get-started-freertos-thing.md

 1. On the **Add a certificate for your thing** page, under **One\-click certificate creation**, choose **Create certificate**\.

 1. Download your private key and certificate by choosing the **Download** links for each\.
-Make a note of the certificate ID\.
-You need it later to attach a policy to your certificate\.

 1. Choose **Activate** to activate your certificate\.
 Certificates must be activated prior to use\.